GregoireAMATO/academic-kickstart/content/en/authors/admin/_index.md

 # - Visitors
 ---

-Master's student in industrial organization applied to Data Analysis on University of Tours, I had the opportunity to master programming languages like Python, R, VBA and SQL.
+Master's student in industrial organization and Data Analysis on University of Tours, I had the opportunity to master programming languages like Python, R, VBA and SQL.